We recognize that there are a number of questions that you have regarding opportunities for student organizations.

-To apply for funding, you must submit this application.
+Funding is handled by the ASUSF Finance Committee.
+For full information and to apply for funding, please visit their website.
 Be sure to review the funding packet and research actual quotes for the items in which you would like to have funded.
 Additionally, remember to include shipping and handling as well.

 How early do I need to submit my funding application?

 You must submit your application at least eight (8) academic weeks before you need the requested funds.
-If you have questions about internal development funding, please reach out to Larry Figueroa at email@example.com.
-If you have questions about event funding, please reach out to Nikki Sanchez at firstname.lastname@example.org.
-Lastly, if you have questions about travel funding, please reach out to email@example.com.
+If you have questions about funding, please reach out to Marcus Aguilar, the 2018-19 ASUSF VP of Finance, at firstname.lastname@example.org.

 How many times can I apply for funding?